 Meet the Area Coordinator of Energy Commerce & Business Economics

-Nikki Kantelis, is interim area coordinator and assistant professor of practice, for the area of Energy Commerce and Business Economics.
+Nikki Kantelis, is the area coordinator and assistant professor of practice, for the area of Energy Commerce and Business Economics.
 She joined the Rawls Faculty in 2014.
-Nikki teaches Energy Markets, Energy Analytics and Strategies, Energy Quantitative Methods and Applied Business Economics.
+Nikki teaches Energy Markets, Energy Power Markets and Trading, Energy Acquisitions and Divestitures, Energy Analytics and Strategies, Energy Quantitative Methods, Applied Business Economics and Energy Senior Seminar (capstone).

 Kantelis earned both a Bachelor and Master of Science in Economics from Colorado State University and an MBA in Quantitative Analysis from the Carlson School at the University of Minnesota.
 She was recruited by BP, and upon graduation, joined its U.S. subsidiary as a planning analyst within the oil supply, trading and transportation organization.
 During her tenure at BP, Kantelis moved upward through the company, holding positions of increasing responsibility and scope across the downstream in the oil supply and trading, retail marketing and pipelines business units.
 In what was then a male dominated industry, Kantelis set a number of firsts for BP including being the first women manager of energy futures trading, the first American woman to hold a seat on the international oil trading desk in London and the first woman vice president of BP's pipeline company.